waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ruins of Alph
 *   **Ho-Oh Puzzle:** A 16-piece puzzle on a 6x6 grid.
 Goal is to assemble Ho-Oh in the central 4x4 area.
 Must be solved manually.
 *   **Aerodactyl Puzzle:**
+    *   **Observed Mechanics:**
-    *   **Observed Mechanic:** The cursor wraps around the edges of the 6x6 grid.
+        *   The cursor wraps around the edges of the 6x6 grid.
 Moving left from column 0 goes to column 5, and vice-versa.
 The same applies to rows 0 and 5.
+        *   Movement from row 4 to row 5 is blocked.
+I tried moving down from (2,4) and it failed.
+I will need to navigate around this.
     *   **Hypothesis 1:** The puzzle is solved by visually assembling the image of Aerodactyl.
 This is my current working theory.
     *   **Hypothesis 2 (Alternative):** The puzzle logic might involve matching patterns on the edges of the pieces, not just the overall image.
     *   **Exit Strategy:** If I fail to solve this puzzle after ~20-30 more turns, I will test the hypothesis that these puzzles are optional.
 I will leave the chamber and re-explore Ruins of Alph Outside for an alternative path forward.